connieyeah/sight-and-sound/README.md

 ## Background ##
   Have you considered how an image can translate into sound?

-  Because my application was heavily reliant on an AI visual detection, the difficulty lied in choosing an api that would provide me with relevant data.
-I discovered Clarifai which could extrapolate concepts from photos like colors, objects, textures, and patterns.

-  The component of colors that comprise a photo can be associated to feelings.
+  From the saying "a photo is worth a thousand words," stemmed the concept of my application.
+Because my application was heavily reliant on AI visual detection, the difficulty lied in choosing an api that would provide me with relevant data.
+I chose Clarifai because it could extrapolate concepts from photos like colors, objects, textures, and patterns.
+The facet of colors which comprise a photo can be associated to feelings.
 Similarly, listening to music can elicit emotional dimensions: happy, sad, calm,angry, lively, dreary, active, passive, strong, or weak.
-Thus to bind color-to-music concepts together, I need an AI to return key words that I could use to query Spotify’s songs.
+Thus to bind color-to-music concepts together, I utilized Clarifai's AI detection to return key words that I could use to query Spotify’s songs and return relevant, related music to the photo.

 ## How to Get Started ##
   - Clone this project: `git clone https://github.com/connieyeah/sight-and-sound.git`